Grigoriy Dobryakov — AI-Driven Head of Engineering

 How I operate

-When I take on an engineering organization, the first 90 days are a three-layer read — team & SDLC / product / operations — producing a plan with explicit owners, metrics, and stop criteria.
-Pilots either reach production or get shut down with a reason.
-That's the operating cadence, whatever the scope.
+When I take on an engineering organization, the first 90 days go into building the system — reading team & SDLC / product / operations, then wiring people and agents into one operating model with explicit owners, metrics, and stop criteria.
+Pilots reach production or get shut down with a reason.
+That's the cadence, whatever the scope.

 What you get